10 Full Sun Flowers That’ll Thrive

 Besides adding beauty to the garden, hummingbirds are drawn to their tubular flower.
 The majority of penstemon species are tough and thrive on neglect.
 Their needs are few and they do best in drought tolerant gardens with well-drained soil, full sun to filtered shade, and supplemental water during the warm months of the year.

 Russian sage can be grown in a wide variety of climates all the way from Zone 3 to Zone 10.
+Because of its hardiness, it’s one of our favorite full sun flowers.
 In colder climates, it will die back to the ground only to reappear in spring.
 Those in warmer climates, Zone 8 and above, will enjoy this shrub all year long.
 Extremely drought tolerant, Russian sage needs well-drained neutral to slightly alkaline soil, full sun and hot summers to look its best.

 Fernleaf yarrow, or simply yarrow, is an easy perennial that grows in nearly any sunny situation, even with poor soil.
 This species forms a tall, bushy mound of fragrant ferny foliage, with huge clusters of golden-yellow flowers appearing on tall stems beginning in early summer.
 Outstanding for cutting, fresh or dried.
 Remove faded flowers regularly to promote continued blooming.